azurecitadel/azurecitadel.github.io/data-ai/azure-search-integration.md

 # Site JSON Generation
 A Liquid template page was created to output the site as a single JSON document, this page resides in `_pages/site.json` with a permalink set to `/site.json` so it outputs to the root of the site.
 It loops over all pages in the site when the Jekyll build is run.
 The resulting JSON object is an array of documents in a format ready for Azure Search index to consume.
 See [Azure Search documentation on the required format of the data](https://docs.microsoft.com/en-us/azure/search/search-import-data-rest-api#request-body)

+- Only pages with .md extension are processed, this stops us processing many of the static/special .html pages on the site
-- The `id` field is created from the page URL (which is unique) and Base64 encoded to remove any strange characters
+- The `id` field is created from the page URL.
+This will be used as the key field (as it is unique), Base64 encoding ensures the key is "safe" for Azure Search (no strange characters)
-- The other fields are taken from the page object directly
+- The other fields are mostly copied from the page object directly
-- The content is placed in a field called `content_md`
+- The content is placed in a field called `content`
 - `@search.action` field is an instruction to Azure Search

 The source of `_pages/site.json`